Treatment of Back Pain in a Dancer

 We have a specific program based on isolating micro movements at each level in the lumbar spine to facilitate local stabilizers, that is a little difficult to describe in an email.
-A basic version of this is in our Core Stability for Dancers book.
+A basic version of this is in our A New Approach to Core Stability.

 I would start with an assessment of the muscle bulk via palpation through the lumbar musculature, with visual ultrasound review if possible.
 Initial rehab should be focused on conscious activation of multifidus in neutral, and then the introduction of Rotatores and Intertransversarii as rehab progresses.